I have seen people posting content and then never looking back at it.

 Analyzing content manually on a spreadsheet or paper can be a cumbersome task.

-To be very honest, the first time when you perform a content audit, you might feel overwhelming, but thankfully, with the advent of latest technologies, there are many software and tools that are designed to help users with a content audit.
+To be honest, the first time when you perform a content audit, you might feel overwhelmed.
+But thankfully, the advent of latest technologies has brought to the fore many software and tools for content auditing.
+Needless to say, these tools can save you both time and money.

 1. Screaming Frog